YOUR BUSINESS AUTHORITY

 Old Missouri Bank's Austin Mooneyham: "While rising rates can be complicated for any business, they seem particularly thorny for agribusinesses."

 At the end of 2022, the U.S. Environmental Protection Agency and Department of the Army issued new rules to define the waters of the United States, aka WOTUS.

-Newsmakers in the areas of accounting, architecture, banking and finance, energy, law, manufacturing and nonprofit.
+Newsmakers in the areas of banking & finance, law, municipal, nonprofit and utility.

 Two men admit to tampering with emissions controls.

 Voters will decide April 4 on the measure, which would go toward debt payments, equipment upgrades and other expenses.

 The Missouri Department of Conservation is expanding the Branson visitors center building at a fish hatchery.